 We strive every day to make our institution accessible, student-ready, inclusive, and equitable, particularly for those who have been impacted by systemic disadvantages, marginalization, and exclusion.

-We commit ourselves to pursuing growth, change, and action grounded in the American Association of Colleges and Universities (AAC&U) model of inclusive excellence, a framework specifically designed to ensure student learning, belongingness, and success.
+We commit ourselves to pursuing growth, change, and action grounded in the American Association of Colleges and Universities (AAC&U) model of inclusive excellence, a framework specifically designed to ensure student learning, belonging, and success.

 We share responsibility and accountability for advancing diversity, equity, and inclusion, in all its forms, beginning with the recruitment, retention, and empowerment of students, staff, and faculty from historically underrepresented and underserved communities.